GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 https://github.com/GAP-LAB-CUHK-SZ/SAMPro3D/assets/48080726/ac7aaf2c-9223-4d0e-94c4-cf38413eba74

 ## :star: Segment Your Own 3D Scene:
-With our advanced framework, you can generate high-quality segmentations on your own any 3D scene without the need for training!
+With our advanced framework, you can generate high-quality segmentations on your own 3D scene without the need for training!
 Here are the steps you can follow:

 - Data preparation: Follow the tips mentioned in [data pre-processing instruction](dataset_preprocess/README.md) to prepare your data.
 - Familiarize yourself with the instructions: Read and understand the guidelines, and pay attention to any specific recommendations.
 - Run SAMPro3D: Execute the segmentation framework on your prepared data.
-You may also need to adjust some parameters such as *eps* at [here](https://github.com/GAP-LAB-CUHK-SZ/SAMPro3D/blob/main/utils/main_utils.py#L137) according to the code comments.
+You may also need to adjust some parameters such as *eps* at [here](https://github.com/GAP-LAB-CUHK-SZ/SAMPro3D/blob/main/utils/main_utils.py#L139) according to the code comments.
 - Monitor the segmentation process: Keep an eye on the segmentation process to ensure it is running smoothly.
 Depending on the size and complexity of your scene, the segmentation may take some time to complete.
 - Evaluate the segmentation output: Once the segmentation process is finished, assess the quality of the segmentation results.
 Check if the segments align with the desired objects or regions in your 3D scene.
 You may also compare the output to ground truth data or visually inspect the results for accuracy.
 - Refine if necessary: If the segmentation output requires improvement or refinement, consider adjusting the parameters or settings of SAMPro3D or applying post-processing techniques to enhance the segmentation quality.